Vladimir Jurowski: Career

 In May 2006, Jurowski was announced as the 11th Principal Conductor of the LPO, effective with the 2007/2008 season, with an initial contract of 5 years.
 Several CD recordings of Jurowski conducting the LPO have been released.
 In April 2007, Jurowski was one of eight conductors of British orchestras to endorse the 10-year classical music outreach manifesto, "Building on Excellence: Orchestras for the 21st Century", to increase the presence of classical music in the UK, including giving free entry to all British schoolchildren to a classical music concert.
 In May 2007, Jurowski received the 2007 Royal Philharmonic Society Music Award for Conductor of the Year.
 In May 2010, the LPO announced the extension of his principal conductorship through the 2014–15 season.
 In September 2014, the LPO announced the further extension of his contract as principal conductor through 2018.
 Jurowski is also a Principal Artist of the Orchestra of the Age of Enlightenment.
 He stood down as principal conductor of the LPO at the close of the 2020–2021 season.
 In August 2021, the Royal Philharmonic Society announced Jurowski as the recipient of the Royal Philharmonic Society Gold Medal for 2021, on the occasion of his final concert as principal conductor of the LPO.

-In Russia, Jurowski has served as a member of the Russian National Orchestra Conductor Collegium.
+Jurowski has served as a member of the Russian National Orchestra Conductor Collegium.
 In October 2011, the State Academic Symphony Orchestra of the Russian Federation announced the appointment of Jurowski as its principal conductor, with immediate effect, for an initial contract of 3 years.
 Jurowski concluded his principal conductorship of the State Academic Symphony Orchestra of the Russian Federation in 2021.

 In September 2015, the Berlin Radio Symphony Orchestra announced the appointment of Jurowski as its next chief conductor, effective with the 2017–2018 season.
 In April 2019, the Berlin Radio Symphony Orchestra announced the extension of Jurowski's contract as chief conductor through the 2022–2023 season.
 In June 2021, the orchestra announced a further extension of Jurowski's contract through 31 August 2027.
+In September 2025, the orchestra announced a two-year extension of Jurowski's contract through 2029.

-In March 2018, the Bavarian State Opera announced the appointment of Jurowski as its next Generalmusikdirektor, effective with the 2021–2022 season.
-His initial contract with the company is through 2026.
+Jurowski became Generalmusikdirektor of the Bavarian State Opera for its 2021–2022 season, with an initial contract to run through to 2026.
+In June 2024, the company announced the extension of Jurowski's contract as GMD through the close of the 2027–2028 season, with the expectation at the time that Jurowski was to stand down as GMD at the close of the 2027-2028 season.In July 2025, the Bavarian Ministry of Science, Research and Art announced a one-year extension of Jurowski's contract as GMD, through the 2028-2029 season, with Jurowski expected to close his tenure as GMD at the end of the 2028-2029 season.